Board of Trustees

 Jim Bruner is executive vice president and director of community banking and trust at the Wealth Management Division of Mutual of Omaha Bank.
 He is the founding and current chairman of Scottsdale's Museum of the West Board of Trustees and also a board member of the McCormick-Stillman Railroad Park.
-Mr. Bruner has provided civic and professional leadership to greater Phoenix for more than 40 years.
-Past activities include campaign and board chairman of the Valley of the Sun United Way, chairman of the Scottsdale Healthcare Systems board, president of the Scottsdale Boys and Girls Club, and founding board member of both the Greater Phoenix Economic Council and the Scottsdale Cultural Council, and board member of Drake University and Arizona Sports Foundation (Fiesta Bowl) boards.
+Mr. Bruner has provided civic and professional leadership to greater Phoenix for nearly 50 years.
+Past activities include campaign and board chairman of the Valley of the Sun United Way, chairman of the Scottsdale Healthcare Systems board (now HonorHealth), president of the Scottsdale Boys and Girls Club, and founding board member of both the Greater Phoenix Economic Council and the Scottsdale Cultural Council, and board member of Drake University and Arizona Sports Foundation (Fiesta Bowl) boards.
 He has also served as chairman of the finance committee for the Diocese of Phoenix and chairman of the Arizona State Retirement System.
 In addition he served two terms on both the Scottsdale City Council and the Maricopa County Board of Supervisors.

 José A. Cárdenas